tors/jquery-fileupload-rails/README.md

 ## [Example app](https://github.com/tors/jquery-fileupload-rails-paperclip-example)
 This app uses paperclip and twitter-bootstrap-rails

-You can also checkout Ryan Bate's RailsCast [jQuery File Upload episode](http://railscasts.com/episodes/381-jquery-file-upload).
+You can also check out Ryan Bate's RailsCast [jQuery File Upload episode](http://railscasts.com/episodes/381-jquery-file-upload).
 You will need a pro account to watch it though.